Faculty

 • being the college's point of contact in the faculty robing area in the Towson Center on ceremony day

-Backup name readers are members of the faculty processional who are on standby in the event that the automated reader voice cannot be accessed or utilized.
-The backup readers sit on opposite sides of the aisle for seamless access to either side of the stage if needed.
+Marching Order Scannes and Name Card Readers scan the canidate Marching Order cards and are on standby in the event that the automated reader voice malfunctions.
+The scanners sit on opposite sides of the aisle for seamless access to either side of the stage if needed.

-Faculty marshals, degree candidate marshals and faculty members who march and sit on the arena floor (in front of or next to degree candidates) during the ceremony are members of the faculty processional.
+Faculty marshals, degree candidate guides and faculty members who march and sit on the arena floor during the ceremony are members of the faculty processional.
 On ceremony day, members of the faculty processional report to Towson Center, Athletic Lounge (on the first floor).

-• The target number of processing faculty participants per college is 50 in the spring.
-The target number of processing faculty participants per college is 25 in the winter (to accommodate both faculty from both colleges).
+• The target number of processing faculty participants per college is dependent on the number of processing degree candidates.

 What happens on ceremony day?